alfieqashwa/qozycue/tickets.md

 ✅ Customize update customer info on detail-button
 ✅ Animate Timer
-✅ Coloring Stock on Products Table when it <=5 or eq to 0 ❌ Change dewa -> zenith
+✅ Coloring Stock on Products Table when it <=5 or eq to 0 ✅ Change dewa -> zenith
+❌ Add 2 Tabs: Minute & Hourly on Start Drawer
+❌ Limit the number of Phone value on UpdateCustomerInfo and others ❌ Check Payment Drawer UI on mobile view
+❌ Update Package Version from 0.3.0 -> 0.4.0

 ## Backlog (Future Plan)